SolidBlock-cn/mishanguc/UpdateLog-en.md

 ### 1.4.2

-- Fit 1.21.3.
+- Updated for 1.21.3.
 - Fixed the issue of incorrect top textures in wooden hung signs.
-- Fixed the incorrect english for `block.mishanguc.glass_dark_oak_handrail`.
+- Fixed the incorrect English translation for `block.mishanguc.glass_dark_oak_handrail`.
 - Now specifying opacity is supported when setting custom text or outline color, and the following hex formats are supported: `#rgb`, `#rgba`, `#rrggbb`, `#rrggbbaa`.
 For example, `#f80` and `#ff8800` means orange, `#0ff8` and `#00ffff88` means translucent cyan.
     - When displaying the hex format of transparent color, the two bits indicating alpha are also displayed at the end.
-    - Please note, when texts in translucent colors are bolded, or texts are outlined in translucent colors, z-fighting may happen.
+  - Please note that z-fighting may occur when text in translucent colors is bolded or outlined in translucent colors.
-    - The opacities of outline and the text are separate.
-When the outline color is auto-decided, the same opacity as the text will be used.
-When the outline color is specified colors, it will not be affected by text opacity.
+  - The opacities of the outline and text are separate.
+When the outline color is determined automatically, the same opacity as the text will be used.
+When a custom outline color is specified, it will not be affected by the text opacity.
-    - Translucent texts may make anything translucent things behind the text (such as stained glass, water, cloud) disappear, so please use cautiously.
+  - Translucent text may cause translucent objects behind it (such as stained glass, water, or clouds) to disappear, so please use it with caution.
 - Fixed the severe issue that some tags disappear.
 - Fixed the issue that colored corner handrail only drops one item.
 - When holding a colored handrail block, if you place a corner block by adding to an existing same block, you can place successfully only when the color is consistent (the color of the item in hand is identical to the existing block, or when holding the item that has auto colors, the color automatically determined according to the context is identical to the existing block), to avoid replacing the color of the existing handrail block.